 Palona I, Namba H, Mitsutake N, Starenki D, Podtcheko A, Sedliarou I, Ohtsuru A, Saenko V, Nagayama Y, Umezawa K and Yamashita S. BRAFV600E Promotes Invasiveness of Thyroid Cancer Cells through NF-κB Activation.
 Endocrinology.
 2006

 A Podcheko, P Northcott, G Bikopoulos, A Lee, B Swaroop, J Kushner, J Farhang-Fallah, M Rozakis-Adcock.
 IDENTIFICATION OF A WD-40 REPEAT-CONTAINING ISOFORM OF PHIP AS A NOVEL REGULATOR OF BETA-CELL GROWTH AND SURVIVAL.
 Molecular and Cellular Biology, September 2007, p.
 6484-6496, Vol. 27, No. 18.

-Lee A, Podcheko A, Hakuno F, Northcott P, Huang X, Schibli D, Li SC, Pessin JE and Rozakis-Adcock M. 2007) Identification of novel cytoskeletal protein that binds and regulates IRS 1 signalling in muscle cells.
-Maria Villagomez, Eva Szabo, Alexey Podcheko, Tianshu Feng, Sylvia Papp and Michal Opas.
+Lee A, Podcheko A, Hakuno F, Northcott P, Huang X, Schibli D, Li SC, Pessin JE and Rozakis-Adcock M. 2007) Identification of novel cytoskeletal protein that binds and regulates IRS 1 signaling in muscle cells.
+Maria Villagomez, Eva Szabo, Alexey Podcheko, Tianshu Feng, Sylvia Papp, and Michal Opas.
 Calreticulin and focal contact-dependent adhesion; Biochemistry and Cell Biology Aug 2009